preeve9534/pdjr-skplugin-devantech/README.md

 ### Initial configuration

-__signalk-rerelay__ can be configured through the Signal K Node server plugin configuration panel.
+__signalk-devantech__ can be configured through the Signal K Node server plugin configuration panel.
 Navigate to _Server->Plugin config_ and select the _Rerelay_ tab.